ncatlab/nlab-content/pages/6/7/4/0/10476/content.md

 ## References

-The "fine" homotopical structure on [[G-spaces]] (with fixed-point wise weak equivalences) is originally due to
+The "fine" homotopical structure on [[G-spaces]] (with fixed-point-wise weak equivalences) is originally due to

 * {#Bredon67} [[Glen Bredon]], _Equivariant cohomology theories_, Springer Lecture Notes in Mathematics Vol. 34.
 1967.